natanfudge/Crashy/Workplan.md

 - [ ] Do some sufficient testing
 - [ ] Migrate new NEC client to original Crashy domain
 - [ ] Publish new NEC client
+- [ ] Parallel uploading of everything:
+  - [ ] Update NEC to support crashy.net
+  - [ ] Update server to have SSL matching crashy.net and set build.txt to release
+  - [ ] Update firebase upload function to redirect to new server (the rest of the endpoints can be deleted)

 # Final goals:
 - Crashy pages served directly from the server, including the crash data itself with it, making response times very fast, and allowing previews of crashes in links